larus-breeze/doc_larus/documentation/Vario/OneDocument.md

 * Using LARUS data during aerobatics or during flight conditions with high angle of attack (stall) or high g-forces.
 The algorithm was optimized for normal flight conditions.

-* Operating LARUS Vario Display outside the operation conditions defined in technical data section, e.g. input voltage, temperature and humidity.1.
-Disassemble both rotary knobs with a 1,5 mm HEX key (scope of delivery)
+* Operating LARUS Vario Display outside the operation conditions defined in technical data section, e.g. input voltage, temperature and humidity.

+## 3. LARUS Vario Display Quick Installation Instructions <a id='3.'> </a>

+LARUS Vario Display may be operated out of the box.
+Simply perform the following actions:

+1. Disassemble both rotary knobs with a 1,5 mm HEX key (scope of delivery)
 1. Mount LARUS Vario Display in a 57 mm cutout of the instrument panel with 3 screws.
 It may be mounted in all four directions.
 1. Assemble both rotary knobs
 1. Connect the CAN port of LARUS Vario Display and LARUS Sensor Box with a 1:1 patch cable included in scope of delivery.
 1. Power on LARUS
 1. Check that the satellite symbol on the screen is yellow or green and the current heading is shown.
-1. Your LARUS Vario Display is ready to fly!# Scope of Delivery The scope of delivery contains the following:
+1. Your LARUS Vario Display is ready to fly!

+# 4. Product Description <a id='4.'></a>
+## 4.1 Scope of Delivery <a id='4.1'></a>

+The scope of delivery contains the following:
 * LARUS Vario Display
 * Mounting screws